Our advisory service

 The Studio has wide experience of the correct approach to any conservation problem, holding Accredited Membership of the Institute for Conservation (ACR), and the Tile and Architectural Ceramics Society.

-Lesley Durbin is author of ‘Architectural Tiles – conservation and restoration’ published by Routledge, a reviewer for the Getty Institute in Los Angeles, and lectures on conservation of architectural ceramics for Aston University.
+Lesley Durbin is author of ‘Architectural Tiles – conservation and restoration’ published by Routledge, a reviewer for the Getty Institute in Los Angeles, and lectures on conservation of architectural ceramics for the Society for the Preservation of Ancient Buildings.

 Our long and varied experience in the field of architectural ceramics also allows us to benefit our clients in the role of consultants for large or complex projects.
 Detailed reports and surveys concerning the condition and treatment of historic schemes are regularly undertaken whatever the scale of the project.